 The study is funded by an Australian Research Council Discovery Grant 2018-2021 (DP180101241).

 - Stage 1: How do Specialist Police Stations prevent and respond to gender violence?

 - Stage 2: How can Australia improve the policing of gender violence?

 Stage 1: How do Specialist Police Stations prevent and respond to gender violence?

 Our research has discovered that Women’s Police Stations in the province of Buenos Aires, Argentina prevent gender violence by:

 - Networking with local community organisations and neighbourhoods to transform social norms that underpin gender violence

 - Collaborating with other government agencies in an integrated way to prevent gender violence

 Report: The role of Women’s Police Stations in responding to and preventing Gender Violence: Stage 1 Report of ARC project.

 This is the first report of the role of women’s police stations in Argentina in responding to and preventing gender violence, based on field research conducted in Argentina in 2018.
-Read more >
+Find out more

 Access to justice